-What an insightful Gathering Minds for the month of June!
+Gathering Minds for the month of June was nothing short of insightful!
 Once a month we review various media with interesting content that sparks conversation.
 Why do we do this?
 One of Meetingmax’s core values is Thirst for Learning and is the key reason why we get together to explore, share, and learn more about the world around us.

 This month’s conversation starter was a video of Simon Sinek discussing Millennials in the Workplace.